Steps in the Local Agency Procurement Review

-Note: AR and Local Agency Procurement Review (LAPR) are separate reviews that coincide on parallel tracks
+Note: Annual Reviews (AR) and Local Agency Procurement Reviews (LAPR) are separate reviews that may or may not occur during the same school year.

 Step 1: The CDE Notifies the SFA About the Procurement Review

-The CDE will notify SFAs by email before the beginning of the school year that they are scheduled to receive an offsite procurement review.
+The CDE will notify SFAs by email that they are scheduled to receive an offsite procurement review.
 This correspondence will include instructions to access the SFA Procurement Table (a fillable spreadsheet where the SFA enters the required procurement information), a list of all prereview documents that the SFA must submit to the CDE, the due date, and a link to resources to assist the SFA with the review.

 Step 2: The SFA Completes the SFA Procurement Table